 The pups are fed using a soft, rubber, tube which is passed down their oesophagus, into the stomach.
 As unpleasant as it may seem, this is the only way to get critical fluids, medications and nutrition into severely ill, young pups.
 Our fully trained animal care staff are responsible for tubing the pups.
 They are trained to complete the tube feeding quickly to minimise stress and contact with the animals.
 At first, pups are fed this way every 4 hours, with pups in critical condition receiving additional feeds throughout the night.
 A fresh ‘play fish’ is always left in their kennel to stimulate curiosity.
 Aggressive behaviour towards this fish shows they are ready for the next stage of feeding.

-Using fish tied to strings we imitate moving prey which stimulates their natural instincts to chase fish and introduces pups to more natural hunting conditions.
+It is against the law to feed live animals to each other in Ireland, so using sustainably sourced fish tied to strings, we imitate moving prey.
+This stimulates the pup’s natural instincts to chase fish and introduces them to more natural hunting conditions.

-In some cases hand feeding and fish school can be skipped altogether, particularly with older seals that have already been hunting in the wild, as they will self feed quickly once feeling better and their appetite returns.
+In some cases, hand feeding and the fish school can be skipped altogether, particularly with older seals that have already been hunting in the wild, as they will self feed quickly once feeling better and their appetite returns.